DaveBenham/VenomPremium/README.md

 ### V/OCT (Positive/Negative Spice volt/octave) input
 The Spice V/Oct input is summed with the Freq and Oct values to determine the effective Spice frequency.

-If the Spice Track button is enabled in the Slice Oscillator section, then the Slice V/Oct input also contributes to the Spice frequency.
+If the Spice Track button is enabled in the Slice oscillator section, then the Slice V/Oct input also contributes to the Spice frequency.

 ### LEVEL (Positive/Negative waveform mix level) knobs, inputs, and attenuverters
 The Positive and Negative Spice oscillators each have a set of mix controls for the sine, triangle, and saw waveforms.
 The controls determine both how much of each waveform is included in the Positive or Negative Spice Mix, and to what degree the waveforms are switched on and off by the Slice oscillator.